What is CBN? Effects, Uses, and More

 • Neuroprotection: Potential to protect brain cells from oxidative stress.

-• Appetite Stimulation: Could assist in appetite regulation, useful in chemotherapy or eating disorders.
+• Appetite Stimulation: Could assist in appetite regulation, specifically useful in chemotherapy or eating disorders.

 These properties make it a potential component in future cannabinoid-based therapies.